Swiss stocks - Factors to watch on Feb 5

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Feb 5 Swiss stocks were expected to open a tad lower on Wednesday, with concerns about company earnings and the pace of global economic recovery prompting investors to trade cautiously ahead of some key risk events.
+ZURICH Feb 5 Swiss stocks were expected to open lower on Thursday, in line with European shares, after the European Central Bank (ECB) cancelled its acceptance of Greek bonds in return for funding.

-The Swiss blue-chip SMI was seen virtually unchanged at 8,095 points, according to premarket indications from bank Julius Baer.
-The SMI future was 0.1 percent lower at 8,013 points.
+The Swiss blue-chip SMI was seen opening 0.7 percent lower at 8,546 points, according to premarket indications by bank Julius Baer.

 For more, click on